 The Wild Gardens is the area to the north of the lake, which was to have been a second lake in the very first plans for the park.
-That idea was abandoned on the grounds of expense and instead the space was dedicated to growing native trees, plants and wild flowers in a park environment where the public could learn about and appreciate them.
-This was in contrast to the Botanic Garden, where many plants from other parts of the world were planted.
+That idea was abandoned on the grounds of expense and instead the plan was for this space "to retain the character it possessed before it was enclosed."
+Accordingly the Wild Gardens was dedicated to native trees, plants and wild flowers in a park environment where the public could learn about and appreciate them.
+This was in contrast to the Botanic Garden, which was landscaped for plants from many other parts of the world to be displayed in organised collections.

 In June 1894 when the park opened, this area had not been developed.
 Shortly after, in September 1894, a public shelter was built, and this was followed in 1895-96 by the creation of footpaths and two bridges over the brook.
 Apart from these additions the Wild Gardens retained much of its original state with indigenous trees, plants and wild flowers.
 The formal opening was on 27th May 1896, and a report of the ceremony referred to "unlocking the gate" and that "a halt was made at the trim little summer house in the centre of the garden".